 It is the policy of American International College not to discriminate on the basis of disability.
 If you believe that you have been improperly denied an appropriate reasonable accommodation established by the Office of Accessibility Services and Academic Accommodations, you may raise your concern with the individual denying the accommodation in an attempt to resolve your concerns on an informal basis.
 You may also file a formal complaint with the Section 504 Coordinator.

 Contact for reasonable accommodations and grievances for denial of established accommodations:

-Christopher Ryan Section 504 Coordinator Director of Accessibility Services and Academic Accommodations christopher.ryan@aic.edu 413.205.3810
+Jennifer Smolinski Section 504 Coordinator and Coordinator of Accessibility Services and Academic Accommodations jennifer.smolinski@aic.edu

 Contact for appeals to established reasonable accommodations: